How to apply for on-dossier certification

-As a Candidate for Certification in translation, you must first meet ONE OF THE FOLLOWING CRITERIA to be eligible to apply for certification on-dossier:
+As a candidate for certification in court interpretation, you must first meet ONE OF THE FOLLOWING CRITERIA to be eligible to apply for certification on-dossier:

 - Your experience must be attested to by one or more letters of experience from employers and/or clients.

-- Such a letter must be a signed original and must clearly establish that you have been practising your profession, in the same language combination for which you are applying, for the requisite number of years in an autonomous manner, without the need for supervision.
+- Such letters must be signed originals and must clearly establish that you have been practicing your profession, in the same language pair for which you are applying, for the requisite number of years in an autonomous manner, without the need for supervision.